Dulcinea del Toboso

 Dulcinea del Toboso is a fictional character who is unseen in Miguel de Cervantes's novel Don Quixote.
-Don Quixote believes he must have a lady, under his personal view that chivalry requires it.
+Don Quixote believes he must have a lady to whom to direct his courtly love and homage, according to his understanding, nurtured by chivalric literature, that the knightly life requires it.

 As he does not have one, he invents her, making her the very model of female perfection: "[h]er name is Dulcinea, her country El Toboso, a village of La Mancha, her rank must be at least that of a princess, since she is my queen and lady, and her beauty superhuman, since all the impossible and fanciful attributes of beauty which the poets apply to their ladies are verified in her; for her hairs are gold, her forehead Elysian fields, her eyebrows rainbows, her eyes suns, her cheeks roses, her lips coral, her teeth pearls, her neck alabaster, her bosom marble, her hands ivory, her fairness snow, and what modesty conceals from sight such, I think and imagine, as rational reflection can only extol, not compare" (Part I, Chapter 13, translation of John Ormsby).